 The products will be sold in Wilco’s consumer-oriented farm stores as well as other outlets, “from Whole Foods to Winco,” Ramsey said.

 Though the focus of the new facility is on producing value-added hazelnut products, the cooperative will still process in-shell nuts and isn’t “picky” as to the varieties delivered by farmers, he said.

 Hazelnuts will be sorted according to size and other qualities, which will determine their ultimate purpose.

 In-shell varieties will continue to find a home at the cooperative but the growth will come from kernel varieties used in value-added goods, Ramsey said.

-The cooperative is less dependent than its competitors on exports to China, which are currently facing a headwind due to trade tensions, he said.
+The cooperative is less dependent than its competitors on exports to China, which is currently facing a headwind due to trade tensions, he said.

 While the company exports half as many hazelnuts as some other processors, it’s not impervious to the trade dispute since tariffs can affect the entire market for Oregon’s crop, Ramsey said.
 “It will impact everyone.”